The origin of all maps is direct experience. Direct experience is a source of knowledge and energy which is always available and has no substitute.1

 just having her computer be in a physical location where it is used.

-or of getting a job with her hands, becoming a cook
+or of getting a job with her hands, becoming a cookday 10 (tuesday)

 enjoyed getting coffee with Isaac, and baking a sweet potato for myself in the evening.